In case you didn’t know: Seed oils are bad. Bad news. Bad for your health. Bad for the environment.

 - Grapeseed Oil

-Simply skipping these oils in the grocery story isn’t too hard.
+Simply passing by these oils in the grocery store isn’t too hard.
 But keep in mind that most processed foods contain these oils, too.
 Salad dressing, condiments, crackers, chips… check your ingredients.
 Don’t buy them.
 In fact, just skip processed foods and you’ll save yourself a lot of trouble.